What is a home inspection?

 How much does a home inspection cost?

-The cost of a home inspection varies, depending on the size of the home.
+The cost of a home inspection varies, depending on the size and condition of the home.
+A small studio condo can cost as little as $275.
+An inspection for an average-sized home costs approximately $450-$550.
+There may be an additional fee for fixers, bank owned, cash only or distressed properties.
 Call me for a quote!
-I’m generally not the cheapest inspector around, but certainly not the most expensive.
+I’m not the cheapest inspector around, but I’m definitely not the most expensive.
+My reports are more detailed than most (I’m type A), so the value is higher than the average inspection.

 How long does an inspection take?